-DR. TONY B. WATLINGTON, SR. SUPERINTENDENT School District of Philadelphia STATISTICALLY SIGNIFICANT INCREASES IN ATTENDEE KNOWLEDGE, SKILLS AND MOTIVATION
+DR. TONY B. WATLINGTON, SR. SUPERINTENDENT School District of Philadelphia

+STATISTICALLY SIGNIFICANT INCREASES IN ATTENDEE KNOWLEDGE, SKILLS AND MOTIVATION

 THERE'S SOMETHING SPECIAL ABOUT HAVING OTHER BLACK MEN, WHO HAVE PAVED THE WAY, REACHING THEIR HANDS BACK DOWN TO LIFT SO WE COLLECTIVELY RISE.
-TRE'GAMMAGE #BMEC2023 BREAKOUT SESSION PRESENTER PROFESSIONAL LEARNING CONSULTANT, SEO EDUCATORS MORE STATISTICALLY SIGNIFICANT INCREASES IN ATTENDEE KNOWLEDGE, SKILLS AND MOTIVATION - I am committed to learning more about Black people's contributions to education and grounding my work in the teachings of Black historians and educators. - I am motivated to support Black male educators in my local area and gather support systems that are sympathetic to this work. - It is essential that Black male educators intentionally engage in self-care and work to address their emotional and mental needs.
-WHAT BMEC 2023 ATTENDEES SAY It was inspiring meeting brothers in education who share the same goals and ambitions.
+TRE' GAMMAGE #BMEC2023 BREAKOUT SESSION PRESENTER PROFESSIONAL LEARNING CONSULTANT, SEO EDUCATORS

+MORE STATISTICALLY SIGNIFICANT INCREASES IN ATTENDEE KNOWLEDGE, SKILLS AND MOTIVATION

+- I am committed to learning more about Black people's contributions to education and grounding my work in the teachings of Black historians and educators. - I am motivated to support Black male educators in my local area and gather support systems that are sympathetic to this work. - It is essential that Black male educators intentionally engage in self-care and work to address their emotional and mental needs.

+WHAT BMEC 2023 ATTENDEES SAY

+It was inspiring meeting brothers in education who share the same goals and ambitions.

 BMEC really fed my spirit.

-l now want to incorporate more affirming examples of history into my lessons.
+I now want to incorporate more affirming examples of history into my lessons.
 I plan to be more intentional about taking care of myself, so I can show up better for my students.

 The speakers really opened my eyes to what it means to be a Black man in education.

-BMEC 2023 OVERALL EXPERIENCE STATISTICALLY SIGNIFICANT IMPROVEMENTS YEAR OVER YEAR I felt respected, valued, and comfortable during BMEC. l was actively engaged during BMEC.
+BMEC 2023 OVERALL EXPERIENCE

+STATISTICALLY SIGNIFICANT IMPROVEMENTS YEAR OVER YEAR

+I felt respected, valued, and comfortable during BMEC.

+I felt affirmed in

+BMEC illuminated issues that are directly relevant to Black male educators.

+I was actively engaged during BMEC.

+This was a safe space to reflect and share thoughts.

+I felt a strong sense of belonging to other Black male educators.
 The sessions were helpful to my work and/or personal growth.
-I felt affirmed in my racial identity.
-This was a safe space to reflect and share thoughts.

 The presenters helped to create a safe space for me to reflect and share my thoughts.
-BMEC illuminated issues that are directly relevant to Black male educators.
-I felt a strong sense of belonging to other Black male educators.

 The sessions were engaging.

+PROFESSIONAL LEARNING

-A SPACE FULL OF PEERS WHO ARE AS PASSIONATE AS I AM ABOUT THIS WORK.
-BLACK MALE EDUCATOR AFFINITY GROUP PARTICIPANT PROFESSIONAL LEARNING BLACK MALE ENGAGEMENT FINDING COMMUNITY, BROTHERHOOD AND STRENGTH IN ONE ANOTHER The attrition rate among Black male educators is unacceptably high.
+BLACK MALE ENGAGEMENT

+FINDING COMMUNITY, BROTHERHOOD AND STRENGTH IN ONE ANOTHER

+The attrition rate among Black male educators is unacceptably high.
 BMEs are often forced to work in isolation in urban public schools where the majority students are Black, expected to fulfill multiple roles outside of teaching as the only Black men in our buildings.

 The Center is committed to encouraging fellowship among BMEs to reverse this through mentorship and professional-development experiences uniquely tailored to them, from aspirants to seasoned teachers.

 When we come together, we can find solutions to common struggles we needn't find alone.
 Our aim is to build on a timeless brotherhood of educators who support and engage one another in intellectually-rigorous discussions and the creation of powerful solutions.

 Our positive energy, mass intellect and collective promise are joyful, beautiful things to experience.

-WHAT BLACK MALE EDUCATORS SAY I feel I am not alone in this work.
+WHAT BLACK MALE EDUCATORS SAY

+I feel I am not alone in this work.